brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 ## use
 The `use` statement is a way of including a subsect of functionality defined within another module via the `__using__` macro See the example from [elixirschool](https://elixirschool.com/en/lessons/basics/modules/)

+# Nodes
+A node is a *running Erlang VM*
+The Erlang VM is called *Beam*
+A node can connect to other nodes whether locally or across the wire

+## connect
+To connect to a node use `Node.connect :nodeName@nodeLocation`

+## Calling Functions on Other Nodes
+To do so use `Node.spawn(:node, function)`

+## Cookies
+Right now I'm thinking of cookies as a sort of key When a node is created it has a cookie
+This cookie acts as the password to gain access to it When another node is created it can connect to the original node only if the new node's cookie is the same as the cookie on the original node

+## Group Leader
+A node could be a *group leader* which means it inherits the output of the processes As an example this means that any calls to `IO.puts` will be through the group leader even if the process is executed on another node

 # On Performance